arj03/ssb-browser-demo/README.md

 experiment.
 I don't plan on adding them.

 Things that work:
+ - partial replication
- - viewing posts and threads
+ - viewing posts and threads, including forks and backlinks
  - posting and replying to messages including posting blobs
  - automatic exif stripping (such as GPS coordinates) on images for better privacy
  - automatic image resizing of large images